 First up, the dog-friendly Athenaeum Hotel will hit your tastebuds in all the right places – while also being a great place to get 40 winks.
 Galvin’s, the hotel’s restaurant, serves up delicious, responsibly sourced food and has an exquisite wine list that’ll keep all family folks merry.
 The hotel itself is sophisticated, stylish and contemporary and has 164 dog-friendly rooms, with no extra charge for pups – hooray!
 Enjoy wintery walks with your pooch in tow right across the street at the two Royal Parks, where fido will feel like a king.

-Did some say Christmas markets?
+Did someone say Christmas markets?
 Wrap up and get ready for guzzling galore!
 One of the best pup-friendly Christmas markets in town is on the Southbank.
 Full of quaint chalets selling everything from handmade truffles and biscuits to crepes dripping with cheese and simply tonnes of nectar-like glühwein, the atmosphere on the Thames is electric.

 Hipster foodies will love East London’s Netil Market, powered by a creative community of designers and foodies.
 At Christmas time, especially during the weekends, Westgate is lit up with market stalls showcasing the best Christmas fare from the area’s renowned food traders.
 This is the perfect spot to indulge all afternoon.

 There’s always room for more!
 Warm up in some of London’s many dog-friendly eateries after a day out gorging – we mean, nibbling – on Christmas street food.
 Head into the heart of the city and try dog-friendly Mews of Mayfair which serves up hearty British food all year round.
 From here you can easily take a walk to Bond Street, Regent’s Street and Oxford Street and take in the lights and decadent window decorations.
-Or try dog-friendly Bellanger, a buzzy French bistro on Islington Green, inspired by the original Alsatian brasseries of Paris.
-Simply delicious and a great spot for a post dinner walk.

 For more dog-friendly London eatery ideas, head over to our pet-friendly London page, and for more tips on what to do and where to go with fido to lap up that festive spirit, check out this handy guide.